Creating/editing Patch Management policies

 Good to know

-It's important to keep in mind the following limitations about OS rules:
+Keep in mind the following limitations about OS rules:

 - Choosing to not install an update is effective only under the following circumstances: